 Dry Vacuum Pumps

 Dry Vacuum Pumps are the newest development in the vacuum pump industry.
 They offer a number of advantages over the traditional vacuum pump designs.
-There is “No Oil, No Water” in contact with the process vapors, so therefore they are considered environmentally friendly.
+There is “No Oil, No Water” in contact with the process vapors which makes them environmentally friendly.
 There are two markets of dry pumps: Industrial and Chemical.

 NOTE: there is a very common misconception that “No Oil, No Water” also means “No Maintenance, No Problems”.
 ALL vacuum pumps have advantages and disadvantages, including Dry Vacuum Pumps.
 Reviewing your application with a company, like Wintek, who are experts in vacuum applications, but who are not trying to “sell” you on a particular manufacturer’s design, can save you from using the wrong vacuum pump for the application.